TL;DR: Understand the fundraise process and why a quality pitch deck is important to investors looking at startups

 - Tough, you need to sell and the quality of your pitch deck often links to quality of your product.
 In the Valley, there may be a lot of tech only teams who somehow can make a beautiful product but not enunciate their business to VCs, but with my focus, I invest in balanced teams which can communicate not only to consumers but to me.

 Whether you agree on the process, we can agree on one thing.
 Your pitch deck matters.
 Don’t leave it to change.
-Perfect Pitch Deck exist to do just one thing.
+Perfect Pitch Deck exists to do just one thing.
 Your pitch deck.

 Join the pitch deck thinking course